Historical Football Kits

 For seven years Leicester played only friendly matches and in cup competition but in 1888 they signed their first professional player, Harry Webb, who received 2/6d (12.5p) a week.
 In 1891, Leicester joined the Midland League along with local rivals Loughborough Town.
 After years of nomadic existence, the club finally settled into a new ground off Filbert Street that same year.
 Only three years later, the club was elected to Division Two of the Football League with the maximum 20 votes.

-During these early years the club played in various shades of blue and white and it was not until 1903 that the royal blue shirts that would become traditional were adopted.
+During these early years the club played in various shirts and it was not until around 1904 that the plain royal blue shirts that would become traditional were adopted.
 In 1908, Fosse won promotion to Division One only to be relegated immediately.

-Between 1987 and 1994, City played in the Second Division (Nationwide First Division from 1992) finally returning to the top level (now the Premiership) via the play-offs in 1994.
+In 1992, a smart new crest was introduced and the team finally returned to the top level (now the Premiership) via the play-offs in 1994.
 Immediately relegated, City were back again the year after, once again by the play-off route.
 Between 1996 and 2002 City not only consolidated at the top level but also won the League Cup twice (1997 and 2000).
-A traumatic period followed in October 2002 when the club went into administration after dropping into Division Two.
+A traumatic period followed in October 2002 when the club went into leicester city fc crest 2002administration after dropping into Division Two.
 A consortium led by Gary Lineker took the club over and guided it back into the Premiership that same season.
 There was a huge controversy as rival clubs complained that, by going into administration, City had been protected from their creditors while consolidating its playing staff, thus gaining an unfair advantage.
-As a result, League rules have now been changed so that any club that enters administration has ten points deducted.
+As a result, League rules leicester city fc crest centenary crest 2009have now been changed so that any club that enters administration has ten points deducted.

 Sources